How do big brands produce big results on the digital marketing stage? Let’s find out…

 Airbnb has partnered with many famous names in order to generate a buzz and brand awareness.
 In 2015, Mariah Carey shared an Instagram post of herself in an Airbnb property which gained over 45,000 likes, which was the travel brand’s first of many influencer posts.

 More recently, Airbnb announced 600,000 new dog-friendly properties in celebration of national dog week in the US.
 To announce this, Airbnb partnered with Marnie the Dog – a four-legged Instagram celebrity with over 1.3 million followers – and posted a video of her staying in a luxurious mansion.

-By aligning itself with famous celebrities, Airbnb will always be associated with the luxurious lifestyle, and therefore with high quality.
+By aligning itself with famous celebrities, Airbnb will always been associated with the luxurious lifestyle, and therefore with high quality.
 When it comes to brand success – or indeed failure – celebrity association can be a real driver.

 Airbnb used an ‘Instagram famous’ dog to create awareness for its new dog-friendly properties

 Does your brand need more success online?
 You should consider starting, or revamping your current digital marketing strategy – that’s where a digital marketing agency help.
 We can match your business with some of the smartest digital marketing brains in the country to suit your unique needs.
 Keen to get involved?
 Simply tell us a little bit about your business, it only takes a minute.

 For this supermarket giant, every little bit of customer data helps with its digital marketing strategy.
 In 1994, Tesco introduced the Clubcard, which revolutionised the loyalty programme industry.
 There are now 16 million active Clubcard members, and Tesco uses the data collected by these loyalty cards to send segmented, or ‘targetted’, emails.